Drover-1 exploration well

 EPA assess risk to be negligible

-The EPA decided not to formally assess the proposal to drill and test the Drover-1 well based on its view that it posed little risk to the environment and the regulator was satisfied that the Department of Mines and Petroleum’s decision making process would manage any potential impacts.
+The EPA decided not to formally assess the proposal to drill and test the Drover-1 well based on its view that it posed little risk to the environment and the regulator was satisfied that the Department of Mines, Industry Regulation and Safety’s decision making process would manage any potential impacts.
 When the EPA’s decision not to assess the proposal was appealed, the appeal was rigorously assessed by the WA Appeals Convenor and then dismissed by the Minister for Environment.

 Drover-1 exploration approvals process

-The Department of Mines and Petroleum assessed and approved the Drover-1 drilling plans for health, safety and environment, applying a series of operating conditions to ensure potential risks would be properly managed.
+The Department of Mines, Industry Regulation and Safety assessed and approved the Drover-1 drilling plans for health, safety and environment, applying a series of operating conditions to ensure potential risks would be properly managed.

-The Department of Water reviewed and approved the required water licence, applying its own operating conditions.
+The Department of Water and Environmental Regulation reviewed and approved the required water licence, applying its own operating conditions.

-The findings from the Department of Water included:
+The findings from the Department of Water and Environmental Regulation included:

 - Drinking water source for the supply to consumers in Greenhead and Leeman is not at risk from the Drover-1 exploration operations